energywebfoundation/origin/docs/index.md

 <div class="admonition note">
   <p class="first admonition-title">Note</p>
   <p class="last">
-   Although this documentation only covers the packages built for generic (i.e. not IREC compliant) implementation, each SDK does contain I-REC specific packages that comply and integrate with the I-REC registry.
+   Although this documentation only covers the packages built for generic (i.e. not I-REC compliant) implementation, each SDK does contain I-REC specific packages that comply and integrate with the I-REC registry.
 You can find those packages in the SDK's GitHub repository.
   </p>
 </div>